 - interview you about your symptoms and other topics pertinent to your mental and emotional health

 - ask about your family’s medical history and history of mental health issues

 Diagnosing BPD can be challenging because it can often occur along with other mental health conditions, such as anxiety or depression.

 That is, you may be dealing with symptoms of depression that may mask or overshadow symptoms of BPD, which can lead to a misdiagnosis of BPD.

 Your mental health professional may recommend one or more treatments for BPD, including psychotherapy, medication, or hospitalization.

 CBT helps you to identify and change unhealthy beliefs, behaviors, and inaccurate perceptions you may have about yourself or others.
-It teaches you healthy ways to react when you feel angry, insecure, anxious, or suicidal.
+It teaches you better ways to react when you feel angry, insecure, anxious, or have suicidal thoughts.

 DBT teaches you how to recognize, be aware of, and accept your beliefs and behaviors.
-You also learn healthy responses to these behaviors .
+You can also learn more balanced responses to the behaviors of others.

 Schema-focused therapy helps you to view yourself and the world in a more positive way.

 Medication doesn’t cure BPD, but it can relieve symptoms.
 Your doctor